 James J. O'Donnell: Deir Mar Musa, Syria

-Georgetown University's James J. O'Donnell is contributing 22 images of Deir Mar Musa, a monastic compound north of Damascus, to the Artstor Digital Library.
+James J. O’Donnell, Georgetown University, has contributed 21 images of Deir Mar Musa, a monastic compound north of Damascus, to the Artstor Digital Library.

-Deir Mar Musa began as a Byzantine watchtower, served as a medieval hermitage and modern monastery, fell into disrepair and neglect, and was then brought back to life a few years ago as a monastic community and place for Christian and Muslim Syrians to meet in mutual respect.
-O'Donnell's photographs document the site and its murals, which date ca. 11th-13th centuries.
+Deir Mar Musa began as a Byzantine watchtower, served as a medieval hermitage and modern monastery, fell into disrepair and neglect, and was recently revived as a monastic community and place for Christian and Muslim Syrians to meet in mutual respect.
+O’Donnell’s photographs document the site and its murals, which date to the 11th-13th centuries.

-James J. O'Donnell is University Professor at Georgetown University.
+James J. O’Donnell is University Professor at Georgetown University.
 He has published widely on the history and culture of the late antique Mediterranean world and is a recognized innovator in the application of networked information technology in higher education.
-He has served as a Director, as Vice President for Publications, and as President of the American Philological Association; he has also served as a Councillor of the Medieval Academy of America and has been elected a Fellow of the Medieval Academy.
-He serves as Chair of the Board of the American Council of Learned Societies.
+He has served as a Director, as Vice President for Publications, and as President of the American Philological Association; he has was also a Councillor of the Medieval Academy of America where he has been elected a Fellow.
+He served as Chair of the Board of the American Council of Learned Societies from 2013-2018.